cgrusden/cgrusden.github.io/quotes.md

 “They don’t respect bootlickers.” _—Cowboy saying_

+"Like your wife says, hold the fucking position until I tell you I’m done." _-Bobby Axelrod (Billions; tv show)_

 "When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left, and could say, 'I used everything you gave me." _-Erma Bombeck_